aqscithe/Latios-Framework-Add-Ons/README.md

 -   clandais – Primary author of Navigator
 -   Alejandro Nunez – Primary co-author of Mecanim V2
 -   Sovogal – Primary author of Mecanim V1
+-   aqscithe – Contributor to Anna and Psyshock
 -   Obrazy – Contributor to Anna